tommcd09/jellybeans/README.md

 ### Introduction

 This project examines a phenomenon known as the "wisdom of crowds."
-It analyzes the 126 responses to a [survey](https://forms.gle/nJrzYPWguhfQbg8x5) asking Reddit and Facebook users to guess how many jelly beans are in a pictured glass vase.
+It analyzes 126 responses to a [survey](https://forms.gle/nJrzYPWguhfQbg8x5) asking Reddit and Facebook users to guess how many jelly beans are in a pictured glass vase.

 This project attempts to answer the following questions: